 The entry fee is just a suggested $10 for the Week 9 Championship, which helps us cover the costs of greens fees, trophies, awards, etc. We want everyone to have a chance to play, so you are able to register and enter the fee of your choice upon signup.

 Families and friends are welcome to join us for the Week 9 Championship!
 Please review below and determine if you will be a spectator, a caddie, or a walking scorer.

 Spectators: Having galleries for the tournament can make it a fun and exciting atmosphere for players, and enhance the experience for everyone.
 We ask that you keep a distance of 25 yards at all times (per WJGA rules).

-Caddies: in the PLAYer group only, ONE parent or guardian per player is permitted to provide assistance with equipment management and scoring if deemed the player’s caddie, but those not designated as the caddie are designated as a spectator.
-Caddies are not allowed in the Par, Birdie, or Eagle/Ace divisions, but you are welcome to act as a walking scorer, of which there can be at least one in each group.
+Caddies: in the PLAYer group only, ONE person per player is permitted to provide assistance with equipment management and scoring if deemed the player’s caddie, but those not designated as the caddie are designated as a spectator.
+Caddies can be parents, guardians, siblings, friends… whoever the player chooses!

 Walking Scorers: We will try to have one official “walking scorer” per group.
 This adult will keep a separate scorecard for the group.
 Players report their score to you on each hole.
 At the end of the round, your scorecard is then used to verify each of the players’ cards.

 For all adults who plan to be on the golf course, as spectator, caddie, or walking scorer, please plan to participate in the orientation 5-10 minutes before the shotgun time and sendoff, when we’ll cover general expectations, rules of play, and special instructions.